Date of Award:

 Although this study is observational in nature and thus does not prove a direct causal relationship between familial history and AD, it does support previous research that found having a first-degree relative with AD regardless of sex increased the risk for AD.
 The study also highlighted the importance of studying risk factors like family history, separately for men and women.
 Thus, women with a maternal history of AD were at greater risk than those with a paternal history of AD, but no such association was found in men.
 Men were at slightly reduced risk for AD when having both longer-lived parents and there were slight differences by sex in cardiovascular risk factors that predicted risk for AD.
 The different results obtained for men and women have clinical implications in monitoring for AD risk in older adults and suggest aggressive treatment for vascular risk factors and conditions amongst women in particular, with CHF and family history.
 Further research is needed to understand the underlying mechanisms with how these risks vary in males and females.

 Vernon, Elizabeth K., "Extended Maternal and Paternal Hereditary Risk for Alzheimer’s Disease Examined by Sex in a Sample of Community Dwelling Older Adults in Cache County, Utah" (2021).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8189.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .